 Senior Status - passed 11th grade English and accumulated 15 credits.
 Junior Status - passed 10th grade English and accumulated 10 credits.
 Sophomore Status - passed 9th grade English and accumulated 5 credits.

-Promotion & Retention - students failing one or two will be required to take summer courses offered by an educational provider at the cost of the parent/guardian.
-Students failing three or more subjects will not receive course credit and may not be promoted to the next grade level.
+Promotion & Retention - students failing one or two subjects will be required to take summer courses offered by an outside educational provider at the cost of the parent/guardian.
+Students failing three or more subjects will not receive course credit and will not be promoted to the next grade level.

-- W. Weighted Courses Advanced Placement (AP) courses are college level courses taught in High School.
-Neshannock offers six AP courses: AP English (Senior's only), AP Calculus, AP Chemistry, AP Economics, AP U.S. History, and AP Biology.
+W. Weighted Courses - Advanced Placement (AP) courses are college level courses taught in high school.
+Neshannock High School offers six AP courses: AP English, AP Calculus, AP Chemistry, AP Micro Economics, AP U.S. History, and AP Biology.
 Because these courses are more academically challenging, the grades earned in these courses will be weighted when determining a student's quality point average.
-The AP Courses will be weighted in the following manner: A=5 quality points, B =4 quality points, C=3 quality points, D=2 quality points, and E=0 quality points.
-Advance Placement courses will receive a 10% additive; i.e., 87% will become 97%; 94% will become 104%.
-Honors English courses will receive a 5% additive, i.e., 87% will become 92%; 94% will become 99%. - X. Valedictorian/Salutatorian The senior earning the highest GPA will be recognized with the Valedictorian Honor.
-Similarly, the senior earning the second highest GPA will be recognized with the Salutatorian Honor.
-The two top GPA's will be invited to speak at the Commencement Ceremony.
+The AP Courses will be weighted in the following manner: 90-100% =5 quality points, 80-89% =4 quality points, 70-79% =3 quality points, 60-69%=2 quality points, and 59% or lower=0 quality points.

+Advanced Placement courses will receive a 10% additive; i.e., 87% will become 97%; 94% will become 104%.
+Honors English courses will receive a 5% additive, i.e., 87% will become 92%; 94% will become 99%.

+X. Valedictorian/Salutatorian - The senior earning the highest GPA will be recognized with the Valedictorian honor.
+Similarly, the senior earning the second highest GPA will be recognized with the Salutatorian honor.
+These students will be invited to speak at the Commencement ceremony.
 A student must complete four semesters at Neshannock Senior High School in order to be considered for either Valedictorian or Salutatorian honors.